 Arrival (2016) For more than ten years I have mentioned to my students that sometimes I remember the future.
 Well, this is a movie about this exact theme.
 Honestly, I needed to see it three times to catch what was going on but loved it from the first viewing.
 Amy Adams puts in an amazing performance with wonderful support from Jeremy Renner, and Forest Whitaker who has played in many special movies including Ghost Dog.

 Tomorrowland (2015) I found this to be fun and inspiring.
 The central idea is that our thoughts do partially create the world to come.
 The central character played by Britt Robertson seems to be the one person in the world with such a positive outlook, the world can improve.
 She then meets up with a former person of influence played by George Clooney.
-I enjoy most all movies George has stared in including, Monuments Men, Michael Clayton, Up in the Air, Gravity, The Men Who Stare at Goats, and all the Ocean’s movies.
+I enjoy almost all movies with George including Monuments Men, Michael Clayton, Up in the Air, Gravity, The Men Who Stare at Goats, and all the Ocean’s movies.
 I recommend them all.

 Star Wars: The Force Awakens (2015) I loved this movie that introduces new characters and carries the story further.
 I am not a big Star Wars fan and have not seen all the movies in the franchise, but I highly recommend this one.
 Again there is a strong female lead, a great supporting cast that includes some from the past movies.
 I found this to be an intelligent fun adventure with elements of a great story about our place in the world and who we are meant to become.

 If you have not seen these movies, I give my strongest recommendation to give them a look.
 Have some fun, enjoy, and evolve.
 I mostly watch movies that inspire me.
-I like to see the characters develop and become something greater than when they started.
-To me, that is the greatest power of watching movies.
+I like to see the individuals develop and become something greater than when they started.
+It makes watching movies an inspiring experience.